-Come to think of it, I find it mind-boggling that we waste much of our mental energy in chasing the ghosts of thoughts that have no bearing on anything at all.
+Come to think of it, I find it mind-boggling that we waste much of our mental energy chasing the ghosts of thoughts that have no bearing on anything at all.
 I feel that there’s something about human biology that primes us for excessive thinking.
 Meditation slows you down, mindfulness elevates your consciousness, spirituality makes you more conscientious but in spite of all that, unwarranted thoughts seem to have the master key.
 You can lock your room however much you like, one tap of the card and they are in.
 These uninvited guests get drunk, loiter about till late and leave your room in a mess.
-And when they can’t get in because you have the deadbolt secured from the inside, they still disturb you by knocking on your door incessantly and force you to pay attention.
+And when they can’t get in because you have the deadbolt secured from the inside, they still disturb you by knocking on your door incessantly, forcing you to pay attention.

 Leave yourself alone and the first thing that happens within a span of a few minutes is that you find yourself thinking.
 And usually, not just any thoughts but those of self-reflection or what others might be saying or thinking about you, or why such-and-such person is like that with you, or why your life couldn’t be better and all that.
-Most thoughts will have other people but nearly all thoughts will have “you”.
+Most thoughts will have other people but nearly all thoughts will have ‘you’.
 You thought you’d enjoy the solitude and silence but it’s not to be.
 When doing nothing, an untamed mind turns to negative, hopeless, pessimistic, or vain thoughts.
 It happens to the best of us in varying intensity and frequency.

 Recently, I chanced upon this interesting research that said that when our brain is free from external demands on attention, the medial prefrontal cortex gets activated by default.
 This region is responsible for self-reflection and thinking about ourselves.
 The study concluded that we are predisposed to think about ourselves.
 Not just selfishly but reflectively too.
-It’s no wonder then that we suffer from the endowment effect (that, what I have is of greater value even if another person possesses the exact same thing.
-Or that I’m better, unique compared to others.
-Or, my experiences are more intense and powerful, etc.) or we find it hard to be unconditionally humble or that most of us believe that the world is thinking about us.
+It’s no wonder then that we suffer from the endowment effect (what I have is of greater value even if another person possesses the exact same thing.
+Or that I’m better, unique, compared to others.
+Or, my experiences are more intense and powerful, etc.), or we find it hard to be unconditionally humble or that most of us believe that the world is thinking about us.

 The focus of this post is not to drown you in the jargon (besides, I’m not a researcher or neurologist), instead, it is to share with you a powerful method to master the art of directing or lifting your attention.